frankqianms/AISearch-py/README.md

 |`teamsapp.local.yml`|This overrides `teamsapp.yml` with actions that enable local execution and debugging.|
 |`teamsapp.testtool.yml`|This overrides `teamsapp.yml` with actions that enable local execution and debugging in Teams App Test Tool.|

-## Extend the AI Chat Bot template with more AI capabilities
+## Extend the AI Search Bot template with more AI capabilities

-You can follow [Get started with Teams AI library](https://learn.microsoft.com/en-us/microsoftteams/platform/bots/how-to/teams%20conversational%20ai/how-conversation-ai-get-started) to extend the AI Chat Bot template with more AI capabilities.
+You can follow [Get started with Teams AI library](https://learn.microsoft.com/en-us/microsoftteams/platform/bots/how-to/teams%20conversational%20ai/how-conversation-ai-get-started) to extend the AI Search Bot template with more AI capabilities.

 ## Additional information and references
 - [Teams AI library](https://aka.ms/teams-ai-library)